-Tired of plain steamed white rice?
-Give this Chipotle White Rice a try the next time that you make rice!
+Looking to elevate basic white rice?
+Give this Chipotle White Rice a try the next time that you make rice.

 The smokiness and spiciness of the pepper takes the white rice to a new level.
 Rather then dicing up the pepper, the whole chipotle pepper is added to the rice.
 Even though it's left whole, it adds a ton of flavor and spiciness to the rice.